BYU-PCCL/z-machine-games/README.md

 ## Autoplay Game Suite

-This dataset was used for [textplayer](https://github.com/danielricks/textplayer) (and later, [autoplay](https://github.com/danielricks/autoplay)), which was used by the [BYU Agent 2016](https://github.com/danielricks/BYU-Agent-2016), Carl (BYU's agent in 2017), and [Golovin](https://arxiv.org/pdf/1705.05637.pdf), an agent made by a team from the University of Wroclaw, Poland.
+This 50 game dataset was used for [textplayer](https://github.com/danielricks/textplayer) (and later, [autoplay](https://github.com/danielricks/autoplay)), which was used by the [BYU Agent 2016](https://github.com/danielricks/BYU-Agent-2016), Carl (BYU's agent in 2017), and [Golovin](https://arxiv.org/pdf/1705.05637.pdf), an agent made by a team from the University of Wroclaw, Poland.

 ## Jericho Game Suite

-This is a list of games supported by Microsoft's [Jericho](https://github.com/Microsoft/jericho).
+This is a list of 57 games supported by Microsoft's [Jericho](https://github.com/Microsoft/jericho).

 ## The Large Game Collection

-This is a massive list of games.
+This is a massive (1000+) list of games.
 Quality varies.

 ## Miscellaneous